Rachel-Huthwaite/Rachel-Huthwaite/README.md

 ### 🎨 About Me

-I am a **Software Engineering Student at WeThinkCode_** focused on building robust full-stack applications and cross-platform mobile experiences.
-Coming through WeThinkCode_, I have developed a strong foundation in software engineering principles, containerization, and backend architecture, while expanding into mobile dev with Flutter/Dart and Linux sysadmin tools.
+I am a **Software Engineering Student at WeThinkCode_** focused on building full-stack web applications and cross-platform mobile experiences.
+I started with Python before moving into Java for backend development, and I work across the frontend with HTML, CSS, and JavaScript.
+On mobile, I build with Flutter/Dart and Firebase, and I've integrated third-party APIs including Google Auth and Calendar into team projects.

 * 🎓 **Education:** Software Engineering at WeThinkCode_
 * 🛠️ **Current Focus:** Deep-diving into Red Hat Linux administration, containerization, and clean software architecture.